Alabate/ros-devel/README.md

 * For intel: It seems that you have to have the same driver version between ghest and host and it should work, but not tested.
 * For nvidia: I tried to follow the gidelines from http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration, but not tested.

-To test if hardware acceleration work, start the following command and check if there is any error.
+To test if hardware acceleration works, start the following command and check if there is any error.

 ```
 glxgears